Bonnie M. Youn, Esq.

 Bonnie M. Youn, Esq. is a passionate networker and social media aficionado.
 Ethnically Korean but born in the Philippines, she began practicing as an immigration attorney in 1997, eventually founding her own firm, the Youn Law Group, specializing in employment and family-based immigration, and deportation proceedings.
 Having practiced immigration law for nearly twenty years, she made her career move to join The RMN Agency in 2016 to leverage her extensive networking, event planning, and social media skills to help attorneys and legal staff to achieve their dream careers.

-Bonnie has served as a Past President and a long time Board member for the Georgia Asian Pacific American Bar Association (GAPABA).
-She was appointed to the ABA Law Referral & Information Services (LRIS) Board from 2013-2014.
-Bonnie has organized hundreds of bar programs including GAPABA’s New Partners & Counsel Luncheon, Judiciary Committee panel discussions, and most recently the 2016 Annual Gala which had 40 General Counsel from Fortune 1000 companies in attendance.
+Bonnie has served as a Past President and is a long time Board member for the Georgia Asian Pacific American Bar Association (GAPABA) and is a current Board member of the Korean American Bar Association of Georgia (KABA-GA).
+She was also previously appointed to the ABA Law Referral & Information Services (LRIS) Board from 2013-2014.
+Bonnie has organized hundreds of bar programs including numerous CLEs, volunteer and professional development events.
+She is an integral part of the planning committee for the Annual GAPABA Gala which regularly draws 40+ General Counsel from Fortune 5 – 1000 companies, dozens of judges and elected officials, and over 500 members of the legal profession in attendance.
 Over the last two decades, she has provided regular guidance and mentoring to law students and young attorneys and has honed her skill sets in resume review and interview coaching.